fast-aircraft-design/FAST-OAD/docs/documentation/mission_module/mission_module.rst

     If :code:`true`, block fuel will be adjusted to fuel consumption during mission.
 If :code:`false`, the input block fuel will be used.

+    This creates a local feedback loop between mission fuel and mission input weight.
+Therefore, the mission component will install its own local solver for this loop, even if :code:`use_inner_solvers` is set to :code:`false` for the component.

 :code:`compute_TOW`
 ===================